 Coffee Meets Bagel is basically Etsy.
 It’s adorable and kitschy, but they only sell like 500 versions of five things (cute, gold-filled, personalized necklaces, anyone?)
 So if you don’t like one of those five things, you’re SOL.
 You get one match—one "bagel"—a day, which makes the experience more personal and less mind-numbingly Rolodex-y, but not great if you’re a little particular, because you will literally never find anyone you like and the process takes f-o-r-e-v-e-r.

-Then there’s Raya, the online equivalent of the Kendrick Lamar popup that mysteriously appeared a few months ago; my mother and I waited in line for two hours until they started turning people away because they were out of merch.
+Then there’s Raya, the online equivalent of the Kendrick Lamar popup that mysteriously appeared a few months ago (for which my mother and I waited in line for two hours until they started turning people away because they were out of merch).
 Raya is an ultra-exclusive, members-only app that allegedly allows people in based on the number of Twitter followers you have?
 Something like that?
 All I want is a boyfriend with 5,000 Twitter followers.
 Just kidding… but maybe not really.
 I don’t even know anymore.
 Raya, if you’re listening, well, call me.

 Paids vs. Free Apps